MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/copilot/m365-copilot-setup.md

 - **Microsoft Teams** To use Microsoft 365 Copilot with Microsoft Teams, you must use the Teams desktop client or web client.
 You can [download the desktop client here](https://www.microsoft.com/microsoft-teams/download-app) or sign into the web app at [https://teams.microsoft.com](https://teams.microsoft.com/).
 Both the current and the new version of Teams are supported.
 For more information, see [Microsoft Teams desktop client](/microsoftteams/get-clients?tabs=Windows).

 - **Microsoft Loop** To use Copilot in Microsoft Loop, you must have Loop enabled for your tenant.
-For more information on enabling Loop, see [Get started with Microsoft Loop](https://support.microsoft.com/office/get-started-with-microsoft-loop-9f4d8d4f-dfc6-4518-9ef6-069408c21f0c) for more information on enabling Loop.
+For more information on enabling Loop, see [Get started with Microsoft Loop](https://support.microsoft.com/office/get-started-with-microsoft-loop-9f4d8d4f-dfc6-4518-9ef6-069408c21f0c).

 >[!NOTE]
 > Your users must be on the Current Channel or Monthly Enterprise Channel to use Copilot.
 To learn more, see [update channels for Microsoft 365 Apps](/deployoffice/updates/overview-update-channels#current-channel-overview).